robang74/scientific-resources/mike-paper-reviews-500/pdf/readme.md

 ## 🔄 Maintenance and Updates

-This PDF collection is synchronized with the source DOCX files and updated regularly to reflect new research additions and corrections.
+This PDF collection is synchronized with the source DOCX files and updated regularly to reflect new research additions, corrections, and organizational improvements.

 ---
-*Professional PDF collection of 207+ AI/ML paper reviews for academic and research use*
+*Professional PDF collection of 207+ AI/ML paper reviews with clean organization and multiple access formats*